Muck in at Longshaw

 It wasn’t long before we needed some sustenance in the form of hot chocolate and biscuits that the Longshaw rangers brought in their vehicle.

-This year, as well as more woodland work, we'll be repairing stone walls, pulling Himalayan balsam, bracken bashing, and lots more.
+This year, we'll be repairing stone walls, pulling Himalayan balsam, bracken bashing, dry stone walling and lots more.

 Muck in days are a way for rangers, visitors, staff and volunteers at Longshaw to connect.
 Most importantly, it means essential conservation tasks get done while having fun (plus, it’s fun to say in a broad Derbyshire accent).
 So go on – Muck In!